jenny5-robot/Scufy/README.md

 # jenny5-firmware
 Arduino firmware for controlling the Jenny 5 robot

-The firmware can control multiple stepper and DC motors and can read data from various sensors (ultrasound, buttons and rotary encoders).
+The firmware can control multiple stepper and DC motors and can read data from various sensors (ultrasound, buttons, potentiometers, infrared sensors etc).
 If it is uploaded on a Arduino Nano, it can control up to 4 stepper motors.
 This limitation si due to the fact that the robot is controlled by multiple Arduino Nano boards and each board has only 14 digital pins from each 2 are for Serial communication and each motor requires 3 pins (dir, step and enable).

 There are several commands that can be sent to the firmware (from a Serial port connection).
 Each command terminates with #.